How-To & Frequently Asked Questions

 What is the Curiosity Passport?

-It is more than just an art installation, more than just a scavenger hunt.
+It is more than just a scavenger hunt!
 It fuses art with adventure.
-It encourages participants to join in a scavenger hunt for letterboxes hidden around the area.
-It has two components:
+It encourages participants to join in an epic, self-guided hunt for landmarks, public art and hidden history around the area.

-What's this I hear about a new Bronze Edition?
+What's this I hear about the MO Explorer Bicentennial Collection?

 What is a letterbox?